qiral/wsh/README.md

 # wsh
-a shell written in rust
+A modern, fast, and safe shell written in Rust.